Tsunami014/Sapla/README.md

 # Sapla
-A cool flashcard app made in QT where you map out a constellation!
+A cool flashcard app made in QT!

 FAQ is at the bottom.